kevinveenbirkenbach/cymais/roles/gen-hunspell/README.md

 Users are encouraged to customize the `{{hunspell_languages}}` variable based on their specific language requirements.
 This variable accepts a list of language codes (e.g., 'en_US', 'de_DE').

 ## Support and Contributions
-For any support requests, suggestions, or contributions, please open an issue or a pull request in the `cymais` repository.
+For any support requests, suggestions, or contributions, please open an issue or a pull request in the `infinito` repository.
 Contributions, especially those that enhance the playbook's functionality or extend its language support, are highly welcomed.